 • isolated imbalance and falls

-• isolated confusion (don’t miss aphasia!)
+• isolated confusion (don’t mistake confusion for aphasia)

-• a new definition of TIA: short-term impairment of neurological function caused by the cerebral, spinal cord, or retinal ischemia (with clinical symptoms usually lasting < 1h) unless there is evidence of cerebral infarction [Albers, 2002] [Furie, 2011]
+• a new definition of TIA: a short-term impairment of neurological function caused by the cerebral, spinal cord, or retinal ischemia (with clinical symptoms usually lasting < 1h) unless there is evidence of cerebral infarction [Albers, 2002] [Furie, 2011]

 • triage positive patient = at least 1 major or 2 minor symptoms (see table)